Gooogr/Idioms_spotter/README.md

 * [magpie-corpus](https://github.com/hslh/magpie-corpus)
 * [pie-annotation](https://github.com/hslh/pie-annotation)

 The full data preparation pipeline available in [data_preparation](https://github.com/Gooogr/Idioms_spotter/blob/main/notebooks/data_preparation.ipynb) notebook.
-To obtain the json source files, run these commands from the root of the project:
+To obtain the json source files, run:
 ```
-curl -o ./data/raw/pie-corpus.json https://raw.githubusercontent.com/hslh/pie-annotation/master/PIE_annotations_all_no_sentences.json
-curl -o ./data/raw/magpie-corpus.jsonl https://raw.githubusercontent.com/hslh/magpie-corpus/master/MAGPIE_unfiltered.jsonl
+bash scripts/download_raw_datasets.sh
 ```
 Note that the PIE corpus needs to be further enriched with data in order to obtain suggestions and context.
 More details can be found [here](https://github.com/hslh/pie-annotation#contents--usage)

 You can download both raw and already enriched data from [here](https://drive.google.com/file/d/1Hvlqp3VU9DeiZeocJNzG4GaxGduOyFAG/view?usp=sharing).

 ## Supported models
+The list of supported for training models is determined by their support in the [AutoModelForTokenClassification](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForTokenClassification) and AutoTokenizer classes.

-The following models are supported for training: <br>
+For example, the following models are trainable: <br>
 * BERT
 * RoBERTa
 * DistilBERT
 * ConvBERT

-In general, the list of models is determined by their support in the [AutoModelForTokenClassification](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForTokenClassification) and AutoTokenizer classes.

 ## Fine-tuned models
 The following fine-tuned models are available on Hugging Face model hub: